 The basic flow: capture NPS at discharge or 48 hours post-visit via WhatsApp.
 For promoters (score 9–10), follow up with a one-tap Google review request.
 For passives (7–8), follow up with a request for specific feedback that can be operationally addressed.
 For detractors (0–6), route to a service-recovery protocol that addresses the concern before it becomes a public negative review.

 This pipeline is not complex.
 It is mostly automation work in a WhatsApp lifecycle programme connected to your HMS discharge feed.
-The hospitals that have built it consistently see Google review velocity 4–8x higher than competitors who haven't.
+Hospitals that build this NPS-to-review pipeline consistently outpace competitors on review velocity.

 Patient testimonials done right